 The cool part about Maui is that there really isn’t a bad time to go.
 Maui can be more expensive during certain times of the year, but the weather tends to be on the traveler’s side most of the time.
-We traveled in early January, right in the middle of Maui’s winter.
+We visited in early January, right in the middle of Maui’s winter.
 We were warned of lower temperatures and rainy days, but during 10 days on the island, we had only one morning with a little rain shower.
-Lucky?
-Maybe… maybe not.
 The rest of our days were filled with sunshine, warm temperatures, fun adventures, and a lot of relaxation.

 Sleep in Maui: Andaz Resort